openstack-archive/python-solumclient/README.rst

 1 Install arborlabs client
     - git clone https://github.com/rackerlabs/arborlabs_client
     - cd arborlabs_client
+    - virtualenv .arborclient
+    - . .arborclient/bin/activate
-    - sudo python setup.py install
+    - python setup.py install

 2 Load authentication information
   - We will create an account for you in Keystone, and provide all the auth info in a file.
-Assuming that you have stored this auth info in a file named openrc, you can setup your environment like so:
+Assuming that you have stored this auth info in a file named arborlabs.openrc, you can setup your environment like so:

-    - source openrc
+    - source arborlabs.openrc

+    This will set up following environment variables OS_USERNAME, OS_PASSWORD, OS_TENANT_NAME, OS_AUTH_URL, and OS_REGION_NAME.

 3 Setup arborlab client for your repository and run tests
     - arbor-app-setup --application-name=<app_name> --github-url=<githuburl> --test-cmd=<test cmd> [--private]